Sajakhtar/wesbos_javascript/README.md

 Fetch takes a second argument object for the headers: `fetch(endpoint, {headers: {}})`.

-We also implement a CSS loader from [Pur CSS Loaders](https://loading.io/css/).
+We also implement a CSS loader from [Pure CSS Loaders](https://loading.io/css/).

 ### Currency Converter